Attention-deficit/hyperactivity disorder (ADHD)

 These programs have been proven effective for improving the parent-child relationship, reducing problem behaviors, and increasing desired behavioral outcomes.
 Training focuses on enhancing parent responsiveness to developmentally appropriate signals and providing parents with skills to promote compliance with instruction.
 More specific tips, which may be included within some BPT training programs, include:

 Teachers can also use behavioral therapy strategies in the classroom.
 The behavioral classroom management approach encourages a student’s positive behaviors in the classroom, through a reward system or a daily report card, and discourages their negative behaviors.
+Additionally, accommodations through a 504 Plan or Individualized Educational Plan (IEP) for students with ADHD in academic setting can include flexible or preferential seating, providing support for learning organizational strategies, and extra time and ability to complete assessments in a quiet space.
 The National Resource Center on ADHD provides information for teachers from experts on how to help students with ADHD.

 Behavior therapy such as parent management training may be recommended as an initial treatment for children under 6 years of age if the ADHD symptoms are mild with minimal impairment or if the diagnosis of ADHD is uncertain.